|

 MACIE:

-Variant of unisex Macey,
+Variant spelling of English unisex Macey,

 meaning "gift of God."